 Increased patient and family engagement in healthcare can boost clinician morale.
 Developing a rapport and a positive relationship with this patient and their family over time can lead to improved clinician satisfaction.
 This in turn leads to increased patient satisfaction, more empowered patients, and an overall more positive experience within the healthcare system.

 Patient portals, which are growing in popularity, also contribute to higher clinician satisfaction.
 Patients can access test results, care plans, and health information easily without having to consult their physician or healthcare practitioner.
 If contacting their provider is necessary, it can be done easily through a chat message or email, avoiding playing “phone tag” with each other.
 Patient portals take the burden off of practitioners and support staff, by taking care of certain tedious tasks that take time away from providing care to patients.
+With Healthie’s Client Engagement Portal, you can establish wellness goals for clients to track on a daily, weekly, and long-term basis with customizable client notifications/reminders.
+Click here to try this feature, and many others, for free today with Healthie’s Starter Plan.

 How to Increase Patient and Family Engagement